luslab/oz-bulk-rnaseq/I. Splicing Analysis.md

 ## Merging Output
 https://github.com/vastgroup/vast-tools#merging-outputs

+Merge the aligned output files for technical replicates when read coverage for independent replicates is not deep enough for a complete AS analysis.
+Ideally have >150 million reads per sample for VAST-TOOLS AS analysis.
 If no technical replicates then skip this.

-Merge the Aligned output files for technical replicates when read coverage for independent replicates is not deep enough for a complete AS analysis.
-Ideally have >150 million reads per sample for VAST-TOOLS AS analysis.

 ```bash
 cd /home/camp/ziffo/working/oliver/projects/airals/splicing/raphaelle_vast_tools